TaurVil/VilgalysFogel_Amboseli_admixture/README.md

 # VilgalysFogel_Amboseli_admixture
-## Selection against introgression and gene regulatory divergence in Amboseli baboons
+## Selection against admixture and gene regulatory divergence in a long-term primate field study

 This repository contains materials used to analyze the data from, and recreate the results in, Vilgalys, Fogel, et al. currently under review.
 These scripts include: